Basic Product Architecture

 Audit logs are reviewed quarterly

-Traffic to applications are monitored for unusual traffic
+Traffic to applications is monitored for unusual traffic

 We regularly have vulnerability scans and employee training to ensure that we meet the best security practices.